alanperrow/StardewModding/HybridCrops/HybridCrops/README.md

 ## Devlog
 ### 1.0.0
+8/28/2021
+  * Reworked hybrid success chance formula.
+Seeds no longer have an impact on success rate, as they just allow you to get more seeds as output.
+Crops are now the main "bonus" item, and they provide a much higher bonus when they are a pair.
+This discourages cheap crops being used as a low-cost high-reward bonus when hybriding with expensive crops.
+  * Each crop pair now provides an extra output seed upon hybrid success.
+Input crops are still destroyed after every hybrid attempt.
+  * Hybrid process can be attempted without using crops (only seeds), but the process takes an extra day and has a -50% success chance.

 8/27/2021
   * Initial code created.
   * Started developing plan for structure and implementation.
 Gathering modding resources relevant to what will be necessary for the mod.